mcaiati2/kanban-board-organization/README.md

 ## Description
-Kanban is a great tool to manage your tasks!
+[Kanban](https://kanban-fullstack-challenge.onrender.com/) is a great tool to manage your tasks!
 You can add new tasks, view your existing tasks, and delete your tasks.
+Kanban has a secure login page, so you will be able to save your tasks with ease, and return to them when you are ready to view them again.

 ## Installation
 You must run npm i to install all necessary dependencies.